 Later her parents expected her to attend dances and cotillions, to meet a nice young man and start her own family, but she was uninterested.
 The discussed forcing her but decided that they had enough money to care for her as an old maid if that is what she decided to be.
 This left her alone to continue her studies.
-Eventually she was alone in the nursery as her brother grew up and joined the military and her governess was no longer needed.
-She began compiling her mushroom illustrations in earnest and discovered that she had some samples that had not yet be cataloged or discovered in any of the scientific journals.
+Eventually, she was alone in the nursery as her brother grew up and joined the military and her governess was no longer needed.
+She began compiling her mushroom illustrations in earnest and discovered that she had some samples that had not yet been cataloged or discovered in any of the scientific journals.
 She tried to have her illustrations and findings published but was scorned for being a woman and “obviously” not scientific enough to be accurate.

 She then began doing studies on lichen: the mossy substance that grows on rocks and wood.
 She hypothesized that the lichen was not growing on the rocks but was symbiotic and was grown on something microscopic that was growing on the rocks and trees.
-She wrote a length thesis on the subject along with watercolor illustrations and scientific measurements and notes she had gathered.
+She wrote a lengthy thesis on the subject along with watercolor illustrations and scientific measurements and notes she had gathered.
 Again approaching the scientific community to have her thesis published, she was scorned and laughed out of the place because as a woman, she couldn’t possibly be doing more than dreaming.
 Some 40 years later another scientist (a man, of course) was credited with postulating that lichen is symbiotic and grows on something microscopic that was growing on the rocks and trees.

 This had to be a blow to Beatrix as a woman and as a scientist.
 By now in her 30s she threw herself into other things, like learning languages.
 She became fluent in 5 languages: French, Italian, Spanish, German, and Russian.
 She continued to keep in touch with her beloved governess, who had by now 4 children of her own.
 As the story goes, one day she received a note saying that her former governess’s son, Peter was deathly ill with Scarlet Fever.
 Because her mother would not let her borrow the carriage to visit the family, she sat down to write a letter.
 However, what do you write to a sick child?
 Dear Peter, I hope you don’t die?
 No, she thought she would write him a story.
 The children always loved when she told them stories about the different animals that they had encountered.
-So she wrote a short story about a family of rabbits who were sent out to pick berries for a pie.
+So she wrote a short story about a family of rabbits who was sent out to pick berries for a pie.
 They were warned not to go into Farmer McGregor’s garden patch because they would be caught but Peter couldn’t resist.
-He snuck into the garden and ate till he was bursting, when Farmer McGregor spied him, he chased him all over the garden and Peter lost his coat trying to escape.
+He snuck into the garden and ate till he was bursting when Farmer McGregor spied him, he chased him all over the garden and Peter lost his coat trying to escape.
 When he got home he was very sick and while his siblings got to eat berry pie, he had to stay in bed and have medicine.
 She decorated the margins of the letter with watercolor illustrations.

 When she finally got to see the children and Peter did recover, they ran to meet her and begged her to read the letter to them again and again.
 She was overjoyed that she had created something that caused such excitement with the children.
 So she took the story, refined it, redid the watercolor illustrations and presented it to several children’s book publishers there in London.
 They all refused her.
 But she knew it was a good story and the children loved it, so she pulled her own money out of the bank and went to a printer.
 She had about 200 books printed to her specified dimensions (about 5 inches by 5 inches, the size of children’s hands).
 And she gave a few copies away, but the rest she sold, sending them to book store owners she knew and even a few sent to America.
-After they all sold she thought to herself that she should probably print a few hundred more, when she was approached by one of the children’s book publishers that had originally turned her down.
+After they all sold she thought to herself that she should probably print a few hundred more when she was approached by one of the children’s book publishers that had originally turned her down.
 With cap in hand, Mr. Warne begged her to let them publish her book and in full color.

 During the next few months working with the younger Warne brother at Frederick Warne & Co, they fell in love and became unofficially engaged, secretly planning a wedding because her parents disapproved.
-However tragedy struck and Norman Warne died suddenly of leukemia.
+However, tragedy struck and Norman Warne died suddenly of leukemia.